 And to cap it off, this might be the most famous infinity pool of them all.
 This pool is at the Marina Bay Sands Hotel in Singapore, overlooking the vast metropolis.
 Yeah.
 What a view.

 Installing an Infinity Pool

 Obviously, this is a type of pool feature that you want to talk to your pool builder about early and make sure you incorporate into the initial design mockups.

 The shape and slope of your yard is also an important consideration for installation.
 You want to make sure you are installing the pool on a level surface, so if that is not the case, your contractor may have to do some leveling before starting to build the pool.

-Finally, be aware of some additional maintenance that is required for infinity pools.
-You’ll need to clean the lower pool or basin regularly just like the main pool and do regular maintenance checkups on the extra pump and filter equipment that comes with the pool.
+Finally, be aware of some additional maintenance required for infinity pools.
+You’ll need to clean the lower pool or basin regularly, just like the main pool, and do regular maintenance checkups on the extra pump and filter equipment that comes with the pool.